IceHe/lib/snips/markdown/markdown-style-guide.md

   Content 2
 ```

 _Avoid starting a list item directly with indented code blocks because that is not consistently implemented.
-[CommonMark states](http://spec.commonmark.org/0.12/#example-176) that a single space is assumed in that case :_
+[CommonMark states](http://spec.commonmark.org/0.12/#example-176) that a single space is assumed in that case:_

 ```markdown
 -     code